toraritte/knowledge-gaps/Nix-glob/nix-notes.md

    NixOS*",  there is  a good  description of  manually building systemd services.

+   + in the NixOS config file, "services"`services.<pkg>.enable` lines refers to systemd service module packages (or nix-files) that belong to a specific package and they basically expose options for the given package.
+Whereas `systemd.services` requires one to fully flesh out a systemd target (?, i.e., service files etc., need to read up on systemd).
+Look for "systemd.services" in [NixOS options page](https://nixos.org/nixos/options.html).

 ### Ideas to improve the docs

  + **Show related commits to each manual.**